 Learn more: What is a water softener?

 What causes sediment to accumulate in a water heater?

-If you're on a well water or maybe a city water supply that has a lot of debris in it, you might want to think about putting a filter at the point of entry to capture the sediment.
+If you use well water or a city water supply that contains excessive debris, you might want to think about putting a filter at the point of entry to capture the sediment.
 Sediment not only gets in your water heater, but it also causes damage all of your fixtures, including your dishwater, shower heads, and toilets.
 All water heaters have a drain at the bottom.
 Periodically, you should turn the water supply off and drain it to try to remove as much debris as possible.

 How do you flush your water heater and how often should you flush it?

-You shouldn't have to flush your water heater very often if it's maintained properly.
+Your water heater will not need to be flushed often if it is maintained properly.
 Protect it from sediment and scale with either a water softer or an anti-scale product.
 But if debris still accumulates, turn off the incoming water supply, open the drain at the bottom of the heater, and let the water drain out.
-You can usually hook a garden hose up to the heater and run it to either a slop sink or maybe even out of the garage, depending upon where it's at.
+You can usually hook a garden hose up to the heater and run it to a slop sink or garage, depending upon where it is located.
 How frequently you flush the filter depends on how much sediment accumulates in the water tank.
 While you're draining it, you might want to turn the inlet on a couple of times stir the water so everything flows out the drain.